Board of Trustees

 Stephanie and her husband, Tim, have four children.

-Rena Holland joined the Walla Walla University board in 2016.
-She is a 1983 nursing graduate of Pacific Union College.
+Sergio Hernandez joined the Walla Walla University board in 2022.
+He is a graduate of Pacific Union College and Washington State University.

 Yvonne is married to Dan Iwasa who also attended WWU and is an optometrist.
-They live in Payette, Idaho and have three children: Carly, a WWU student, Makoto, who attends Gem State Adventist Academy, and Chloe, a student at Treasure Valley Adventist School.
+They live in Payette, Idaho and have three children: Carly, Makoto, and Chloe.

 Steve Kreitner joined the Walla Walla University board in 2016.
 He graduated in 1989 from Southern Adventist University with a B.A. in History as well as religion minor and secondary education teaching certificate.
 In 1992 he earned his J.D. from the University of Baltimore School of Law.